mit-pdos/sigmaos/cpython3.11/Doc/library/os.rst

       Although Windows supports :func:`chmod`, you can only set the file's read-only flag with it (via the ``stat.S_IWRITE`` and ``stat.S_IREAD`` constants or a corresponding integer value).
 All other bits are ignored.
-      The default value of *follow_symlinks* is ``False`` on Windows.

-      The function is limited on WASI, see :ref:`wasm-availability` for more information.
+      The function is limited on Emscripten and WASI, see :ref:`wasm-availability` for more information.

    .. audit-event:: os.chmod path,mode,dir_fd os.chmod

-   .. versionchanged:: 3.3
+   .. versionadded:: 3.3
       Added support for specifying *path* as an open file descriptor, and the *dir_fd* and *follow_symlinks* arguments.

    .. versionchanged:: 3.6
       Accepts a :term:`path-like object`.

-   .. versionchanged:: 3.13
-      Added support for a file descriptor and the *follow_symlinks* argument on Windows.

 .. function:: chown(path, uid, gid, *, dir_fd=None, follow_symlinks=True)